AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/toggle.md

 ---
-group: javascript-developer-guide
-title: ToggleAdvanced widget
+title: ToggleAdvanced widget | Commerce Frontend Development
+description:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# ToggleAdvanced widget

 Use the ToggleAdvanced [widget](https://glossary.magento.com/widget/) to toggle the HTML class for selectors by clicking on a toggle element.